forcedotcom/jillian/README.md

 NEGLIGENCE OR OTHERWISE) ARISING IN ANY WAY OUT OF THE USE OF THIS SOFTWARE, EVEN IF ADVISED OF THE POSSIBILITY OF SUCH DAMAGE.

+NOTE from salesforce.com: This tool depends on separately distributed software which may be subject to different license terms and be copyrighted by authors other than salesforce.com.
+Please review the list of dependencies and make sure these license terms are acceptable before downloading this tool.